 A brake stops the cutter blades from freewheeling within five (5) seconds after disengaging the clutch.
 If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be adjusted or repaired before operating the mower.
-Contact your Walker dealer.
+Contact your Walker dealer, or refer to ADJUSTMENTS of Clutch Disengagement/Brake Action in Maintenance Instructions.

-4. Turn the ignition switch OFF.
+Turn the ignition switch OFF.
 When stopping the engine, do not reduce the throttle below 1/2 speed.
-Since the engine is equipped with a shutdown solenoid, stopping at low idle may cause engine run-on or backfiring.
+Since the engine is equipped with a fuel shutoff solenoid, stopping at low idle may cause engine run-on or backfiring.